ZooBeasts/FieldSeer_I_mini/README.md

 ## What it does
 - Generates synthetic 2D FDTD waveguide data with circular inclusions.
-- Trains a transformer+RNN+VAE world model to predict future field frames from a prefix.
+- Trains a transformer+RNN world model to predict future field frames from a prefix.
 - Visualizes real vs. predicted field evolution via animated GIFs.

 ## What it doesn't do (yet)